alex404/goal/geometry/README.md

 In this package we find all the basic types and classes which drive the manifold/geometry based approach of Goal.
-In particular, points and manifolds, dual and multilinear spaces, function spaces and multilayer neural networks, and generic optimization routines such as gradient pursuit.
+In particular, points and manifolds, dual spaces, function spaces and multilayer neural networks, and generic optimization routines such as gradient pursuit.
 What follows is very brief introduction to how we define points on a manifold in Goal.

 The fundamental class in Goal is the `Manifold`
 ```haskell